 - To add a person through social networking.

 The word friend means more than that to me.
 I do not see friends as temporary.
 If you are my friend now, then you will always be my friend.
 I can say this because after years of learning the difference between good and bad, I do not give this title away so easily.

 I always say, “Do the math,” when talking about the deeds of other people.
 I say this to see how their behaviors add up, because sometimes, words do not equal action.

 I admit that my math has not always added up.
 I have fallen short on some of my friendships.
 I admit to wrong decisions and betrayal.
 I have made mistakes over the years of my life, and from those mistakes, I have lost irretrievable and valuable friendships.

 I can’t explain why these things happen or why relationships go bad.
 I cannot explain divorce or why girlfriends break up with boyfriends.
 I can’t explain why people grow apart, and I can’t explain why bad friendships sometimes outlast the good ones.
 But know this; good people do bad things—and in many cases, bad people do good things.
 In either, the title of friendship varies in the weight of our love and not the merit of our life.

-If you are my friend, then you are my friend, and I have grown too old and lost too much time, worrying or questioning what is real and who is fake.
+If you are my friend, then you are my friend and I have grown too old and lost too much time, worrying or questioning what is real and who is fake.
 Instead, I do the math.
 I look to see if words match the behavior.
-And that’s how I determine my friendships.
-This is how I determine the difference between an acquaintance and friend.
+That’s how I determine my friendships.
+This is how I determine the difference between an acquaintance and a friend.